What is Safeguarding?

 Find out more by clicking on this link - Early Help guide for parents and carers.

-Speak to Mrs Marsh or Mrs Meredith if you would like to know more.
+Speak to Mrs Witheyman, Miss King or Mrs Waller if you would like to know more.